What exactly is this?

 A visual support to all the Volumes as you journal your recovery story.

-and create your own story -your own Book Series!
+and create your own story with me together in your own Book Series!

 CurrentlyWorking on this:

-Collaborate by adding your sound to a meditation.
-Record it on your phone and message it through FB Veronica Slack or Instagram or post it on my FB Page, I didn't ask to think this way
+Collaborate by adding your sound or creative art to a recovery journal meditation.
+Record it on your phone and message it through FB Veronica Slack or Instagram or post it on my FB Page,

 Your participation -is the other half of this Book Series.